 Don’t be afraid to move on to another MSP

 As your business grows, you might find that you have outgrown your current MSP.

 You can tell when you have outgrown your MSP because you keep getting the same problems and issues from your managed service provider.
 If you notice such a pattern, don’t be afraid to move on to another who is better suited to handle your business.

 Remember that the point of having an MSP is so they can help you improve your business by providing real value.
 If you are not getting any value from your current provider, it’s time to move on.

-Before the contract between you and your MSP starts, create a plan that you will use to evaluate the effectiveness of your managed services.
+Before the Managed Services contract between you and your MSP begins, create a plan that you will use to evaluate the effectiveness of your managed services.
 Let the managed service provider know that you will be using this specific set of metrics to evaluate them.
 This way, your MSP can put their best efforts into the issues that matter most to you.

 Using your set guidelines, conduct periodic assessments and let your MSP know where they are not measuring up.
 This way, you give them a chance to offer you better services and give you positive results.

 Trust your MSP

 You have performed your due diligence and hired the best team of IT experts to help you with your needs.
 Trust that you have made the right decision and allow the MSP to do their job.
 Don’t be too controlling over how you want them to do their job.

 Keep in mind that a managed service provider works with several businesses at once, they have already developed methods of working that work for them and their clients.
 As long the MSP is meeting the goals you set together, and they are not doing anything unethical, illegal or disruptive, allow them to use their methodologies.